Adrriii/PatternMaster/README.md

 - You can delete an occurence by clicking the delete button next to it.
 - You can delete a pattern by clicking the bottom-most button : There is no confirmation, click at your own risk.
 - The "Current" buttons will autofill the offset input with your current position in the map.
 Use them.

+# Planned features

+- Edit the name of a pattern
+- Undo/Redo the refresh process in a single operation

 ## Credits